-- 7.3.4.
-Tyres from qualifying may be used in the finals - 7.3.5.
+- 7.4.4.
+Tyres from qualifying may be used in the finals - 7.4.5.
 For wet/damp conditions a treaded tyre may be used but only when the Race Director gives his permission.
-This treaded wet tyre does not form part of the limited number of sets. - 7.3.6.
-Tyres/wheels may not be modified.
-Changing of tyres between drivers is not allowed.
+This treaded wet tyre does not form part of the limited number of sets. - 7.4.6.
+Tyres/wheels may not be modified other than the removal of the centre "sprue", if present, using a cutting action only.
+Changing of tires between drivers is not allowed.
 Drivers must have their wheels and tyres marked by Technical Inspection and this marking can be done at any time.

 It is not permitted to subject the controlled tyres to any extreme high temperatures in order to shrink the insert and create more air-gap inside the tyre.
+If tyre warmers are permitted then this is the only external heat source allowed.
+If any other method of heating detected by the Technical Officers, it will
-Tyre temperatures cannot be more than ambient temperature at the event (excepting whilst racing).
-If such practices are detected by the Technical Officers, it will be reported to the EFRA responsible who will impound the tyres in safe custody until after the event.

-- 7.3.7.
-The Technical Inspector must mark wheels/tyres before being presented to Technical Inspection for qualifying heats and finals. - 7.3.8.
-Unmarked wheels/tyres may not be used on the car during qualifying heats and finals but are allowed for practice. - 7.3.9.
-Technical Inspection shall be responsible for recording the number of tyres used by each driver. - 7.3.10.
-No extra sets are allowed for a re-run of a heat. - 7.3.11.
+- be reported to the EFRA Official responsible who will impound the tyres in safe custody until after the event. - 7.4.7.
+The Technical Inspector must mark wheels/tyres before being presented to Technical Inspection for qualifying heats and finals. - 7.4.8.
+Unmarked wheels/tyres may not be used on the car during qualifying heats and finals but are allowed for practice. - 7.4.9.
+Technical Inspection shall be responsible for recording the number of tyres used by each driver. - 7.4.10.
+No extra sets are allowed for a re-run of a heat. - 7.4.11.
 All sets of tyres for qualification have to be returned by the driver by the end of each qualification day to the organiser (tyre impound).
 Not returning the tyres in the announced time by the organiser will be punished with the loss of the best heat time.
-The not returned set of tyres have to be checked and released for further use by the technical inspection. - 7.4.
+The not returned set of tyres have to be checked and released for further use by the technical inspection. - 7.5.
 1/10 TOURING CARS 13.5T SPEC.
-BRUSHLESS - 7.4.1.
+BRUSHLESS - 7.5.1.
 Only 13.5T Spec Brushless motors according to App.
-3A 2.2 are allowed.
+3A 2.2 are allowed. - 7.6 Transmission and Suspension: The use of multiple-speed transmissions (gearboxes) and slipper clutches is not allowed.